diffblue/gitlab/doc/user/application_security/index.md

 ### Migration of existing Vulnerability-Check rules

-For projects with existing rules which already has a security orchestration project, a new MR with the content of the existing rule will be created against the default branch belonging to the security orchestration project.
-To maintain the same security approval rules that you had in place prior to GitLab 15.0, we recommend that you merge this new MR.
+If your projects have rules that have a security orchestration project, a new MR with the existing rule's content is created automatically against the default branch belonging to the security orchestration project.
+To maintain the same security approval rules you had before GitLab 15.0, we recommend merging this new MR.

 On the other hand, for projects with existing rules but without a security orchestration project, a new security orchestration project will be created with the content of the existing rule.
 In this case no additional action will be required.